department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 **At least one of these must be true.
 You:**

-- Served at least 90 days on active duty (either all at once or with breaks in service) after September 10, 2001, **or**
+- Served at least 90 days on active duty (either all at once or with breaks in service) on or after September 11, 2001, **or**
 - Received a Purple Heart on or after September 11, 2001, and were honorably discharged after any amount of service, **or**
-- Served for at least 30 continuous days (all at once, without a break in service) after September 10, 2001, and were honorably discharged with a service-connected disability, **or**
+- Served for at least 30 continuous days (all at once, without a break in service) on or after September 11, 2001, and were honorably discharged with a service-connected disability, **or**
 - Are a dependent child using benefits transferred by a qualifying Veteran or Servicemember

 **Note:** If you're a member of the Reserves who lost education benefits when the Reserve Educational Assistance Program (REAP) ended in November 2015, you may qualify to receive restored benefits under the Post-9/11 GI Bill.